Skip to main content

 Disgruntlement over access changes

-Users may feel disgruntled if the review results in changes to their access rights, even if those changes enhance the cybersecurity of the organization.
+Users may resent reviews that result in changes to their access rights, even if those changes enhance the organization’s cybersecurity.
 This may lead to reduced productivity and dissatisfaction with the organization.

 Solution: